kinostl/Domain-Domain/notes.md

 ---

 Consider reworking the interface to not use numbers.
 Theres enough space to fit 8 marbles in a row.
 First to 5 wins, so entering the enemy territory to win would feel good.

+---

+Need a $Rainbow Count variable for detecting winning horizontally.
+Also add +1/-1 logic to the score increment/decrement code.